Skip Navigation

 Enfamil Similac NEC Lawsuit

-Bloomberg reports that Abbott has spent millions of dollars lobbying lawmakers for legal protections from hundreds of Similac NEC lawsuits filed by parents, according to federal records.
+Bloomberg reports that Abbott has spent millions of dollars lobbying lawmakers for legal protections from the ongoing Similac NEC lawsuits being pursued by parents, according to federal records.
 The company has warned that without such protections, it may pull its preterm infant formula from the market and has suggested that the federal government take over sales and distribution of those products.

 Company officials reportedly argue that their cow’s milk-based products do not actually cause NEC, instead claiming it just fails to prevent NEC as effectively as human milk.